Spix's macaw: Diet

 In the wild, the most common seeds and nuts consumed by Spix's were from Pinhão (Jatropha pohliana var. mollissima) and Favela (Cnidoscolus phyllacanthus).
 However these trees are colonizers, not native to the bird's habitat, so they could not have been historical staples of the diet.

-Its diet also included seeds and nuts from Joazeiro (Ziziphus Joazeiro), Baraúna (Schinopsis brasiliensis), Imburana (Commiphora leptophloeos or Bursera leptophloeos), Facheiro (Pilosocereus piauhyensis), Phoradendron species, Caraibeira (Tabebuia caraiba), Angico (Anadenanthera macrocarpa), Umbu (Spondias tuberosa) and Unha-de-gato (Acacia paniculata).
+Its diet also included seeds and nuts from Joazeiro (Ziziphus joazeiro), Baraúna (Schinopsis brasiliensis), Imburana (Commiphora leptophloeos or Bursera leptophloeos), Facheiro (Pilosocereus piauhyensis), Phoradendron species, Caraibeira (Tabebuia caraiba), Angico (Anadenanthera macrocarpa), Umbu (Spondias tuberosa) and Unha-de-gato (Acacia paniculata).
 Reports from previous Spix's macaw researchers seem to add another two plants to the list: Maytenus rigida and Geoffroea spinosa.
 Combretum leprosum may also be a possibility.

 Reproduction

 Captive bred Spix's macaws reach sexual maturity at seven years of age.
-A paired female born at the Loro Parque Fundación laid eggs at the age of five years, but these were infertile.
+A paired female hatched at the Loro Parque Fundación laid eggs at the age of five years, but these were infertile.
 It is suspected that late maturity in captivity may be due to inbreeding or other artificial environmental factors, as other parrots of similar size reach sexual maturity in two to four years.
 In the wild, mating involves elaborate courtship rituals, like feeding each other and flying together.
 This process is known to possibly take several seasons in other large parrots, and it may also be the case for the Spix's.
 They make their nests in the hollows of large mature Caraibeira trees, and reuse the nest year after year.
 The breeding season is November to March, with most eggs hatching in January to coincide with the start of the Caatinga January to April rainy season.
 In the wild, Spix's were believed to lay three eggs per clutch; in captivity, the average number is four eggs, and can range from one to seven.
 Incubation period is 25–28 days and only the female performs incubation duties.
 The chicks fledge in 70 days and are independent in 100–130 days.

 The mating call of Spix's macaw can be described as the sound "whichaka".
 The sound is made by creating a low rumble in the abdomen bringing the sound up to a high pitch.
 Its voice is a repeated short grating.
 It also makes squawking noises.

 Its lifespan in the wild is unknown; the only documented bird (the last wild male), was older than 20 years.
-The eldest bird in captivity died at age 34 years.
+The eldest bird in captivity died at age 34.